 • How competitive is your GPA?

-For 25 years, Accepted has helped applicants gain acceptance to their dream healthcare programs.
-Our outstanding team of admissions consultants features former admissions directors, admissions committee members, pre-health advisors, postbac program directors, and doctors.
-Our staff has guided applicants to acceptance at allopathic (MD) and osteopathic (DO) medical schools, residencies and fellowships, dental school, veterinarian school, and physician assistant programs at top schools such as Harvard, Stanford, Penn, UCSF, Johns Hopkins, Columbia, and many more.
-Want an admissions expert to help you get Accepted?
-Click here to get in touch!
+For 25 years, Accepted has helped candidates gain acceptance to their dream healthcare programs.
+Our outstanding admissions consultants include former admissions directors, admissions committee members, pre-health advisors, postbac program directors, and doctors.
+Our clients have won acceptance at MD and DO medical schools, residencies and fellowships, dental schools, veterinarian schools, and physician assistant programs at top institutions, including Harvard, Stanford, Penn, the University of California – San Francisco, Johns Hopkins, and Columbia.